Abd al-Husayn Sharaf al-Din al-Musawi: Pan-Arab Kingdom of Syria - French-British OETA (1918–1920)

 After the collapse of the Ottoman Empire at the end of the First World War and the declaration of Arab Kingdom of Syria under Faisal I following the conquest of the Levant by the Sharifian Army with support from the British Empire, Sharafeddin became the leading prominent supporter of unity within a Greater Syria and organiser of nonviolent resistance against the French ambitions in Jabil Amil.
 In early 1920 (1338 A.H.), Sharafeddin led a Shia delegation to Damascus to make the case for unity with Syria.

 When the King-Crane Commission of the United States government visited the region in 1337 A.H.
-(1919), Sharafeddin demanded US-support for a united Syria with Faisal as king:"This angered the French who apparently encouraged an unsuccessful attempt to assassinate Sharaf al-Din."
+(1919), Sharafeddin demanded US-support for a united Syria with Faisal as king:"This angered the French who apparently encouraged an unsuccessful attempt to assassinate Sharaf al-Din."In April 1920, he organized the Wadi al-Hujeir conference, declaring opposition to French rule and loyalty to Faisal.

 The pan-Arabist rule ended already after less than two years and France proclaimed the new State of Greater Lebanon under French colonial mandate.
 Sharafeddin was forced to flee: "His home in Tyre was looted by French soldiers, his books and manuscripts were confiscated, another home in a neighboring village was burned.
 He fled to Damascus, but had to quit that city for Egypt and then for a brief stay several months in Palestine".